Gomalia elma

 Gomalia elma, also known as the marbled skipper or African marbled skipper, is a species of hesperiid butterfly.
 It is found in Africa and parts of Asia.

 Description

 The wingspan is 26–31 mm for males and 29–36 mm for females.

 Distribution

 In Africa, Gomalia elma is found inSouth Africa (the Cape region, and Free State), Botswana, Zimbabwe, Mozambique, and other parts of Africa.
-In Asia, the butterfly ranges from Saudi Arabia, Sri Lanka, Pakistan (Baluchistan) and India.
+In Asia, the butterfly ranges from Saudi Arabia, United Arab Emirates, Sri Lanka, Pakistan (Baluchistan) and India.